ErikKassubek/ADVOCATE/doc/recordning.md

 This struct is automatically created for each routine.
-This variable (defined [here](../go-patch/src/runtime/advocate_routine.go#L28)), stores the routine id, the maximum id of any element used in this routine and the Trace as list of strings.
+This variable (defined [here](../go-patch/src/runtime/advocate_routine.go#L28)), stores the routine id, the maximum id of any element used in this routine and the Trace as list of elements.
 They are set [when the routine is started](../go-patch/src/runtime/proc.go#L5080).

 For each struct representing one of the recorded operations (except for fork and atomic operations), we add a field `id`, to store the `id` for this element.
 When a recorded function is executed, we first check if this id was already set.
 If it was not, we set a new id.
 We want to minimize the number of global counters we need to use.
-We therefor construct the new id as $routine.id\cdot100000000000 + routine.maxObjectId$ and then increase the maxObjectId field of the routine.
+We therefor construct the new id as $routine.id\cdot1000000000 + routine.maxObjectId$ and then increase the maxObjectId field of the routine.
 For atomics, we use the memory position of the value as id.

 For each recorded operation a Pre and sometimes a Post function is implemented (multiple operations on the same type may share a Post function).
 The Pre function is called when the operation is started, but before it executes.
 The Post function is called after it finished executing.